broarr/soma-security-prototype/README.md

 To reset the password the user must text the server and the server responds with a text link containing a reset token.

+**NOTE:** This code is insecure and should not be used in production.

 [1]: https://theabbie.github.io/blog/2FA-phone-number-hashing